Motion Stock: How to Move Forward with Video

-- Use a monopod or gimbal to stabilize the shot.
+- Use a monopod or gimbal to stabilise the shot.
 Keep the camera still and let the action happen in front of the lens.

-- Make sure your content is color graded.
-Color straight from the camera is fine, as long as it was not recorded in a “Log” setting.
+- Make sure your content is colour graded.
+Colour straight from the camera is fine, as long as it was not recorded in a “Log” setting.
 Footage shot in Log needs to be doctored before it can be submitted.

-- Any recognizable person or property will require a model or property release.
+- Any recognisable person or property will require a model or property release.